PILD: Physics-Informed Learning via Diffusion: Appendix

 To theoretically validate the consistency of the proposed PILD framework, we analyze the model from the perspective of score-based generative modeling \cite{song2020score}, extending the continuous-time diffusion formulation to incorporate physical constraints.
-This section demonstrates that integrating the physics-informed residual term into the training objective does not compromise the model's ability to recover the true data distribution $q(\boldsymbol{x}_0)$.
+This section shows that incorporating the physics-informed residual term preserves distributional consistency, while also clarifying the two approximation gaps discussed in the main text: the posterior-representative gap and the additional Jensen-type bias induced by residual likelihood marginalization.